hillhc/Resume/README.md

 ## About

 This resume was created using LaTeX and includes details about myself.
 If anyone is interested in learning more about me, please feel free to download [resume.pdf](resume.pdf) and review my resume.
-If you are looking for a LaTeX template to use as a reference, feel free to download and follow my example.
+If you are looking for a LaTeX template to use as a reference, feel free to download [resume.tex](resume.tex) and follow my example.

 ## LaTeX